You get a proposal. It says €20,000. You sign it. Six months later you've spent €55,000 and the system is running, but barely covering its costs.

 There are specific cases where the total cost of ownership exceeds the realistic savings:

-- Unstable processes.
-If the process you're automating changes significantly every 3–6 months, maintenance costs cancel the efficiency gains.
-Automate stable, well-defined processes first.
+• Unstable processes.
+If the process changes significantly every 3–6 months, maintenance cancels the gains.
+Automate stable processes first.

-- Missing data foundation.
-Data that doesn't exist, can't be accessed, or is too dirty to clean doesn't become better when you add AI.
-The system performs as well as the data it runs on.
+• Missing data foundation.
+Data that doesn't exist, can't be accessed, or is too dirty to clean doesn't get better when you add AI.

 How to get a proposal you can actually trust